Calhoun Harvest Day to return Oct. 22

 The Redneck Olympics — which will range from dizzy bat and building a scarecrow, sack race, plunger race and a pumpkin glow toss — will be available for ages 8-17 to participate.

-One new addition to this year will include Blue Moon Frights, a mobile haunted house based out of Owensboro, that will be available to visit all day with a $5 wrist band.
+One new addition to this year will be Blue Moon Frights, a mobile haunted house based out of Owensboro that will be available to visit all day with a $5 wrist band.

 The attraction will include props, animatronics and actors.